RELEVANT CRITERIA AND FACTORS TO BE CONSIDERED

 - Providing a sense of renewal.
 For example, you may wish to discuss your local hiring and any community relations or publicity efforts that will be a part of your plans.

 - Impact on Remediation.
-Factors relevant to the fourth criterion include whether the Buyer or Lessee's plan:
+Factors relevant to the fourth criterion include whether the Buyer's plan:

 - Whether the buyer proposes to conduct any remedial activity itself (see paragraph 67 of the Settlement Agreement *), and/or how any such remedial activity proposed to be conducted by buyer will interact with that to be conducted by RACER.